Call of Duty Logo

 2019 – today

 The current logo is presented in a modified color as if shaded by a haze.
 Pastel black looks interesting on strict symbols.
-The letter “A” now has a slice on the connecting bar on the left.
+The letter “A” now has a slice on the left side of the connecting bar.

 Font and Colors